microsoft/vscode-docs/docs/cpp/configure-intellisense.md

 - "IntelliSense: Ready" = IntelliSense has been configured for the C/C++ Extension and will automatically activate if you interact with the editor, for example, by writing code.
 - "IntelliSense: Updating" = IntelliSense is actively working to determine any code completions, syntax highlighting, etc. based on changes you're making to your code
-- "IntelliSense: Not configured" = IntelliSense isn't configured, and will not provide your with code completion features.
-To configure, navigate you to the [configuration quickpickpick](/docs/cpp/configure-intellisense#_selecting-a-compiler-for-IntelliSense.md) as explained below.
+- "IntelliSense: Not configured" = IntelliSense isn't configured, and will not provide you with code completion features.
+To configure, navigate you to the [configuration quickpickpick](/docs/cpp/configure-intellisense.md#_Option-1.-Select-a-configuration-option-through-the-configuration-Quick-Pick) as explained below.

 ![language-status-bar](images/intellisense/language-status-bar.png)